ordanax/ordanax.github.io/_posts/2019-01-28-welcome-to-jekyll.markdown

 ![My helpful screenshot](https://bestbuycomp.com.ua/files/products/U0234665_big.200x200.jpg)

+Yqqqqqqqqqqqqqq

-You’ll find this post in your `_posts` directory.
+is post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Ссылка тут {% extlink text ya.ru %}